nayanrami/bvm_expert_lec_17-09-2025/README.md

-Absolutely!
-Below is a **comprehensive, beautifully formatted README.md file** tailored for **BVM Engineering Students** attending the **Expert Lecture on Web Services with PHP** by the **Microsoft Learn Student Club (MLSC), BVM**, in association with the **IT Department**.

-This README serves as a **pre-workshop guide, learning companion, and post-workshop reference** — designed with clear UI sections, emojis, code blocks, and actionable steps.

----

 # 🌐 **Hands-on Workshop: Web Services with PHP**
 ### 🎓 *Hosted by Microsoft Learn Student Club (MLSC), BVM*
 ### 🤝 *In Association with IT Department, BVM Engineering College*